 Data, data everywhere but not a clue on how to use it

-Earlier this year, TrinityP3 published its annual marketing predictions for the year ahead and, on this list, I predicted that in 2017 there would be an increase in importance placed on the need for skilled marketing analysts to form a crucial part of any marketing team that wants to get ahead.
+Earlier this year, TrinityP3 published its annual marketing predictions for the year ahead and, on this list, I predicted that there would be an increase in importance placed on the need for skilled marketing analysts to form a crucial part of any marketing team that wants to get ahead.

 This marketing analyst will be someone who can confidently sift through the plethora of marketing analytics we have available to us today and identify not only which information is important and usable, but also what isn’t.